 If you practice safe driving habits, you can earn Allstate Rewards points, which as mentioned can be redeemed for gift cards from a variety of retailers, or for merchandise.

 Where Allstate Drivewise Is Available

 It should be noted that the Drivewise app is not available to drivers nationwide.

 It is currently only available in the following states: Georgia, Idaho, Iowa, Kansas, Maine, Montana, Nebraska, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, Virginia, West Virginia, Wyoming, and DC.

 The state list seemed to grow larger at one point then shrink again, per info pulled from their website, though we’re not sure why.
 Perhaps some extensive testing is happening.

 Either way, notably missing are highly populated states such as California, Florida, New Jersey, New York, and Texas.

 As mentioned, you don’t need to get a quote from Allstate nor do you need to purchase their insurance to participate in Allstate Rewards.
 Just know that they might be using your driving data for who knows what.

 Additionally, Drivewise is an optional feature for Allstate drivers.
 You can add it if you want to save some money on your policy – just understand that they probably won’t reward bad driving habits.

 Personally, I’d rather my driving habits not be tracked constantly, even though I’m a responsible driver.
-It’s the continuous tracking that doesn’t sit well for one reason or another.
+It’s the continuous tracking (the device in my car, knowing the miles per day I drive, where I go) that doesn’t sit well for one reason or another.